Skip to main content

 • Recipients: Supports custom message recipients, and different process nodes can select different recipients.

-In the subscription management, each subscription type has default recipients and notification methods (""), and the default content cannot be canceled.
+In the subscription management, each subscription type has default recipients and notification methods ("Inbox"), and the default content cannot be canceled.
 You can add new recipients and notification methods based on the default settings.

 Prerequisite